qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

 **Navas-Molina, J.A., Peralta-Sánchez, J.M., González, A., Mcmurdie, P.J., Vázquez-Baeza, Y., Xu, Z., Ursell, L.K., Lauber, C., Zhou, H., Song, S.J., Huntley, J., Ackermann, G.L., Berg-Lyons, D., Holmes, S., Caporaso, J.G., and Knight, R. (2013).
 Advancing Our Understanding of the Human Microbiome Using QIIME.
 Methods in Enzymology Microbial Metagenomics, Metatranscriptomics, and Metaproteomics, 371-444.**

-**I. (2016, October 05).
+**Illumina.
+(2016, October 05).
 Illumina Sequencing by Synthesis.
 Retrieved from https://www.youtube.com/watch?v=fCd6B5HRaZ8**

 * **Marker gene sequencing**
  * Marker gene sequencing, also known as amplicon sequencing, is a technique that identifies a bacterial organism by its marker gene DNA sequence.
 In microbiome research, scientists use next-generation sequencing tools to amplify a sequence like the 16s rRNA gene, which is then used to infer the phenotypic makeup of that organism.